XiaoChen1992/CPSCI-307/README.md

 ### Labtops and Electronics

 You should bring a laptop to lectures, we will live code every class.
 If you are unable to do this, let us know.
 You should not use a phone or any similar device during lectures.
 If you take notes on a tablet, then you should not be typing on it during class, but only writing (e.g. with a stylus) unless you require accommodation for a disability.
 Tablets should be kept flat on the desk and should not be propped up unless you require accomodation for a disability.
 If you would like to discuss this restriction, you are always welcome to come talk to me about it.

+At most lectures, we will have mini labs(live coding).
+You are **ONLY** able to use your labtop during the mini lab.

 ## Academic Integrity & Collaboration